-School office staff are expected to take calls from parents/carers about absence and record the information on the school (school) information management system).
+School office staff take calls from parents/carers about absence and record the information on the school (school) information management system (ED:GEN).
 They are the first line of communication regarding absences and will pass on any concerns to the Attendance Team and/or Safeguarding Team as appropriate.